sabitor/basiclog/README.md

 In order to use or work with the simplelog package, the following set of functions were exposed to be used as the simplelog API:

 ```
-// Log writes a log message to a specified destination.
-// Possible destinations are STDOUT, FILE or MULTI (a combination of STDOUT and FILE).
-func Log(destination int, values ...any)

 // SetPrefix sets the prefix for logging lines.
 func SetPrefix(destination int, prefix string)